brainglobe/brainglobe.github.io/docs/source/documentation/cellfinder/user-guide/napari-plugin/training-the-network.md

 Click the **Run** button.&#x20;

 The plugin will then run (this may take a while if you have lots of training data, or you have set many epochs).
-Trained models (`.h5` files) will be saved into your output directory, to be used for cell detection.
+Trained models (`.keras` files) will be saved into your output directory, to be used for cell detection.